sgaunet/ansible-summary/README.md

-ansible-summary is a tool to resume the states of ansible tasks.
+ansible-summary is a tool to make a summary of the states of ansible tasks.
 I'm using it to get a report of how many tasks are in chaged state, ok, failures...

 The input of the file is the JSON log of ansible.